marin-m/SongRec/README.md

 * Recognize audio from an arbitrary audio file.
 * Recognize audio from the microphone.
-* Usage from both GUI and command line (for the file recognition part).
+* Usage from both GUI and command line.
 * Provide an history of the recognized songs on the GUI, exportable to CSV.
 * Continuous song detection from the microphone, with the ability to choose your input device.
-* Ability to recognize songs from your speakers rather than your microphone (on compatible PulseAudio setups).
+* Ability to recognize songs from your speakers rather than your microphone.

 <p align="center"><a href="https://flathub.org/en/apps/re.fossplant.songrec"><img src="packaging/flathub_badge_black.svg?raw=true"></a></p>